-The Company enters into derivative financial instrument contracts only for hedging purposes and accounts for them in accordance with SFAS No. 133 and its amendments SFAS No. 137, "Accounting for Derivative Instruments and Hedging Activities-Deferral of the Effective Date of FASB Statement No. 133," SFAS No. 138, "Accounting for Certain Derivative Instruments and Certain Hedging Activities" and SFAS No. 149, "Amendment of Statement 133 on Derivative Instruments and Hedging Activities."
+The Company enters into derivative financial instrument contracts only for hedging purposes and accounts for them in accordance with SFAS No. 133 and its amendments SFAS No. 137, "Accounting for Derivative Instruments and Hedging Activities-Deferral of the Effective Date of FASB Statement No. 133," SFAS No. 138, "Accounting for Certain Derivative Instruments and Certain Hedging Activities" and SFAS No. 149, "Amendment of Statement 133 on Derivative Instruments and Hedging Activities instruments and Hedging Activities."
 These derivative financial instruments consist solely of foreign currency forward exchange contracts.
 The purpose of these derivative instruments is to hedge the Company's economic exposure associated with sales and asset balances denominated in Euros.
 The Company's forward contracts do not qualify as accounting hedges as prescribed by SFAS No. 133.
 The Company marks-to-market the forward contracts and includes unrealized gains and losses in the current period as a component of other income (expense) in the consolidated statements of operations.

-As of December 31, 2006 the total amount of outstanding forward contracts amounted to 12 million Euros.
-For the years ended December 31, 2006 and 2005, the Company recorded a loss of \$1.4 million and a gain of \$1.8 million on its foreign currency forward exchange contracts, respectively.
+As of December 31, 2007 the total amount of outstanding forward contracts amounted to 14 million Euros.
+For the years ended December 31, 2007 and 2006, the Company recorded a loss of \$100,000 and a gain of \$1.4 million on its foreign currency forward exchange contracts, respectively.